-Category Issues Evidence Objective Policy Ref Policy Map/plan reference ND PUBLIC OPEN SPACE тар раштоголого The Frome River Corridor is recognised to be an underused asset Frome River Strategy Nov 2012 The river corridor will be seen as the central open space in the town's network of green infrastructure.
+Category Issues Evidence Objective Policy Ref Policy Page Number 7.0 RIVER CORRIDOR AND PUBLIC OPEN SPACE Frome River Corridor The Frome River Corridor is recognised to be an underused asset Frome River Strategy Nov 2012 The river corridor will be seen as the central open space in the town's network of green infrastructure.
 To open up the Frome River Corridor to provide the means to move sustainably through the Town POS 1 Otherwise acceptable planning applications that are closely related to the River Corridor environment and approaches to it will be supported where they take advantage of opportunities to improve the River Corridor environment, including access, subject to suitable ecological assessment.
-Development proposals that fail to take advantage of opportunities to improve the River Corridor environment, including access, will be refused Public Open Space protection of public open space Frome Community Plan 2008 - 2028 (Land Use,Food, Energy & Waste) To protect natural landscapes and prevent development of public open space POS 2 Development of public open space will not be permitted unless it is to promote access use and enjoyment of public land and buildings To provide informal recreation areas and manage and maintain public open space in a sustainable manner to protect and enhance wildlife habitats and biodiversity.
-Development that would materially harm the contribution of the distinctive local character or accessibility of identified areas of open space/areas of visual significance or cause the loss of such areas will be refused Major Development can enable improvements to local infrastructure Plans for Major Developments (over 100 homes or 1000m2 of commercial floorspace) will be required to include details of plans to safeguard the future management and maintenance of open space and the protection of wildlife habitats within and adjoining the development site. la transfer and the second sec Identified in the Mendip Distric Council Draft Local Plan To promote better use and management of parks, open spaces and allotments including better information and signage Frome Town Council will work with Mendip District Council and other partners to produce a Supplementary Planning Document on Green Infrastructure that will identify and address deficiencies in Neighbourhood Park, sports, leisure and open space provision that will be a significant material consideration in the determination of planning applications and the funding raised from development.
+Development proposals that fail to take advantage of opportunities to improve the River Corridor environment, including access, will be refused Development proposals that fail to take advantage of opportunities to improve the River Corridor environment, including access, will be refused 35 Public Open Space There is a desire to promote better use and protection of public open space Frome Community Plan 2008 - 2028 (Land Use,Food, Energy & Waste) To protect natural landscapes and prevent development of public open space POS 2 Development of public open space will not be permitted unless it is to promote access use and enjoyment of public land and buildings 35 To provide informal recreation areas and manage and maintain public open space in a sustainable manner to protect and enhance wildlife habitats and biodiversity.
+Development that would materially harm the contribution of the distinctive local character or accessibility of identified areas of open space/areas of visual significance or cause the loss of such areas will be refused 35 Major Development can enable improvements to local infrastructure Plans for Major Developments (over 100 homes or 1000m2 of commercial floorspace) will be required to include details of plans to safeguard the future management and maintenance of open space and the protection of wildlife habitats within and adjoining the development site.
+35 A Green Infrastructure Plan is required to identify priorities Identified in the Mendip Distric Council Draft Local Plan To promote better use and management of parks, open spaces and allotments including better information and signage • Frome Town Council will work with Mendip District Council and other partners to produce a Supplementary Planning Document on Green Infrastructure that will identify and address deficiencies in Neighbourhood Park, sports, leisure and open space provision that will be a significant material consideration in the determination of planning applications and the funding raised from development.
+35